-- seek regulatory approval for CTx-1301; - continue research and development activities for our existing and new product candidates, primarily for CTx-1301; - manufacture supplies for our preclinical studies and clinical trials, primarily for CTx-1301; - outsource commercial infrastructure to support sales and marketing for CTx-1301; and - operate as a public company.
+- seek regulatory approval for CTx-1301; - continue research and development activities for our existing and new product candidates, primarily for CTx-1301; - manufacture supplies for our preclinical studies and clinical trials, in particular for CTx-1301; - seek licensing partners and/or outsource commercial infrastructure to support sales and marketing for CTx-1301; and - operate as a public company.

-As of September 30, 2023, we had cash and cash equivalents of \$2.0 million.
-We believe that the net proceeds from this offering, together with our cash on hand, will satisfy our capital needs through late second quarter of 2024 under our current business plan.
-In addition, in order to achieve the filing of our NDA for CTx-1301 in the first half of 2025 for potential FDA approval, we believe that we will need approximately \$8-10 million of additional capital.
+As of December 31, 2023, we had cash and cash equivalents of \$52,416.
+In January 2024, we sold shares of common stock pursuant to the At The Market Offering Agreement ("ATM Agreement") with H.C.
+Wainwright & Co., LLC ("HCW"), as sales agent, for net proceeds of \$3.1 million, and in February 2024, we completed a public offering which resulted in net proceeds of \$6.5 million.
+Including the proceeds from these sales of common stock, we believe our cash will satisfy our capital needs through late in the second quarter of 2024 under our current business plan.
+In addition, in order to achieve the filing of our NDA for CTx-1301 in the first half of 2025 for potential FDA approval, we believe that we will need approximately \$9-11 million of additional capital.
 We will also need additional capital to advance our other programs and commercialization efforts.
 See "Liquidity and Capital Resources" below.